— Base Camp Kayaking —

 Exact kayaking routes may vary depending on possible wildlife sightings, currents, tides and weather.

-Meals Included: None
+- Meals Included: None*

-Day 1: We meet in the morning to head down to the marina to load our water taxi.
+- Pick-up: Between 7:30–8:00 AM from your accommodations.
+This time will be confirmed at your pre-trip meeting.
 Vehicles and extra luggage can be left at your hotel while you are on your kayak tour.
 If you are not staying at a hotel or B&B with parking, we have limited free parking and luggage storage available at our office.

-Days 2 and 3: Each day brings a new journey; our base camp is ideally situated for exploring the area.
-The base camp is located on killer whale travel routes and humpback whales often feed within sight of camp.
-The islands and small islets close to the camp are home to numerous sea birds, bald eagles, and seals.
-There is always plenty to see.
+- Highlights: Each day brings a new journey; our base camp is ideally located on orca travel routes and humpback feeding grounds.
+The islands and small islets close to camp are home to numerous sea birds, bald eagles, and seals.
+There is always plenty to see, on the water and from camp!
+When we encounter orca on the water, we often drop a hydrophone into the water so we can listen to their vocalizations.

 Our Guest Handbook contains details on preparing for your kayak tour.
 Included in the handbook is travel and accommodation information, a list of what to bring, what you can expect while you are kayaking, wildlife viewing etiquette, participant detail form and waiver.